Book of Kells: Reproductions

+Significance

+The Ireland in which the Book of Kells was crafted and manufactured, writes Christopher de Hamel, "was clearly no primitive backwater but a civilization which could now read Latin, although never occupied by the Romans, and which was somehow familiar with texts and artistic designs which have unambiguous parallels in the Coptic and Greek churches, such as carpet pages and Canon tables.
+Although the Book of Kells itself is as uniquely Irish as anything imaginable, it is a Mediterranean text and the pigments used in making it include orpiment, a yellow made from arsenic sulphide, exported from Italy, where it is found in volcanoes.
+There are clearly lines of trade and communication unknown to us."

+In 2011, UNESCO added the book to its Memory of the World International Register, recognising it as a globally important historical document.

 In popular culture

 The 2009 animated film The Secret of Kells tells a fictional story of the creation of the Book of Kells by an elderly monk Aidan and his young apprentice Brendan, who struggle to work on the manuscript in the face of destructive Viking raids.
 It was directed by Tomm Moore and nominated for the Academy Award for Best Animated Feature in 2009.